DongDongSunny/tron-deployment/docker/private_net/README_PRIVATE_NET.md

 ```
 block = {
   needSyncCheck = true # only one SR witness set false, the rest all false
+  ...
+}
 ```

 If you want to add more witnesses:

 - First, add the witness private key to the `localwitness` field in the corresponding witness configuration file.
+If you don't want to use this way of specifying the private key in plain text, you can use the [keystore + password](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#others) method.
 - Then, add initial values to the `genesis.block` for all configuration files.
 Tron will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.

 ```